 |One-time visits||$900 - $1,100|

 As the infestation continues to go down, the number of visits also decreases.
 If your home no longer requires active treatments, the return visits may only be for inspection at a fee of about $100 to $150 for every visit.

-Bed bug control cost varies depending on the city you live in.
-People living in high-prone cities may pay more for professional bed bug treatment than those living in less prone areas.
+The cost to exterminate bed bugs varies depending on the state you live in.
+People living in high-prone states may pay more for professional bed bug elimination than those living in less-prone areas.

-Here is a list of cities with high rates of bed bug infestations.
+Here is a list of states with high rates of bed bug infestations.

 There are many pest control companies in the industry, each with varying rates and service guarantee terms.
 While most companies follow the set protocols when providing their services, some companies may be run by fraudsters looking to con unsuspecting citizens.
 Some companies may also offer extremely high rates yet end up providing shoddy services.

-To be safe, you need to research extensively to find an experienced, reliable, and affordable bed bug control company.
-Here is a list of the most popular bed bug control companies in the United States.
+To be safe, you need to research extensively to find an experienced, reliable, and affordable bed bug extermination company.
+Here is a list of the most popular bed bug removal companies in the United States.